exakat/exakat/docs/Rules.rst

 ###############

-Use math operators to make the operation clearer.
+Use math operators to make the operation readable.

 .. code-block:: php